ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/how-to-paste-json-as-records.md

-## Create records by importing a JSON
+# Import JSON to records

 The Ballerina language provides an option to convert JSON files into record definitions.
 Follow the steps below to create a record from a JSON.